LLNL/Abmarl/docs/src/tutorials/gridworld/maze_navigation.rst

 Then, we define our agent types.
 We need an MazeNavigationAgent, WallAgents to act as the barriers of the maze, and a TargetAgent to indicate the goal.
-Although we have these three types, we only need to define the MazeNavigationAgent because the WallAgent and the TargetAgent are the same as a generic GridWorldAgent.
+Although we have these three types, we only need to define the MazeNavigationAgent because the WallAgent and the TargetAgent are the same as a generic :ref:`GridWorldAgent <api_gridworld_agent>`.

 .. code-block:: python